 The mission of the EI is to investigate the nature of eudaimonia, or genuine human flourishing, and the political, economic, social, and cultural institutions that encourage and discourage it.

-We are interested in the exploration of both the theory of what eudaimonia is, and the practical implications of this understanding.
+We are interested in the exploration of both the theory of what eudaimonia is as well as its practical implications.
 We seek to understand what kinds of lives are truly worth living, as well as what policies, practices, and conventions should be encouraged to help people to lead such lives.
 We investigate eudaimonia not only at the level of individuals but also at the levels of organizations, communities, and societies.
 We expect that our research will help shape social reform and the national conversation, but we will not limit or confine our investigations by any prior concerns for their policy implications.
 Finally, the curricular and pedagogical implications of our research are also important to us: What does our research say about how we should frame liberal arts and professional education?

-The parameters of our investigations are indicated by the following criteria: to partner with and support research that faculty at Wake Forest University either are already conducting or could be encouraged to undertake; to bring in visitors and support faculty members who can have homes in departmental units of WFU and also have an affiliation with the EI that will enable them to conduct research that furthers the missions of both their departments and the EI; and to situate our research within Wake Forest University’s Pro Humanitate educational vision.
+Our investigations are motivated by the following criteria: to partner with and support the research of faculty at Wake Forest University; to bring in visitors and speakers; to host conferences and workshops; to support faculty members who can have homes in departmental units of WFU and also have an affiliation with the EI that will enable them to conduct research that furthers the missions of both their departments and the EI; to engage students in investigations into the “big questions” of meaning, purpose, virtue, and happiness; and to situate our research within Wake Forest University’s Pro Humanitate educational vision.